falcon2539/HTML-LEVEL-TWO/README.md

 # HTML-LEVEL-TWO

-<p>This repository is simply a collection of HTML lessons, utilizing GitHub for practice.<p>
+<H2>This repository is simply a collection of HTML lessons, utilizing GitHub for practice.<H>